bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 It also cleans up the ergonomics of the `Plugin` machinery substantially.

+## Why do we need to change `ShouldRun`?

+The existing `ShouldRun` construct, which combines whether a system should be run with whether it should be checked again is very complicated, hard to compose and reason about, and causes serious user confusion.
+This looping logic should be handled with other tools, rather than being added to run criteria.

+The increased use (and particularly composition of) run criteria in this design mean that we should solve this (working out the details in a separate RFC), rather than contorting plugin configuration to work around it.

 ## Unresolved questions

 1. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
 2. How do we handle [plugins that need to extend other resources at initialization](https://github.com/bevyengine/rfcs/pull/33#discussion_r709654419)?
 3. How do we ensure that [adding run criteria won't break invariants](https://github.com/bevyengine/rfcs/pull/33#discussion_r709655879)?
 4. Do we still need plugin groups at all?
 Can we replace them with a simple standard collection?
 The ergonomics matter much less with `App::default()` initialization.
+5. What tools do we need to add in order to be able to safely simplify `ShouldRun`  ?
+6. What does the new `State` paradigm look like, and how does it interact with this design?

 ## Future possibilities